-The redesign of Project Beat was the first project I was assigned to at SAP.
-A longstanding intern project (handed down through generations of interns), the concept was already developed long before my arrival.
+A longstanding intern project (handed down through generations of interns), Project Beat was already developed long before my arrival.
 However, with each new wave of interns came new ideas to be implemented.
 In this case, Project Beat was long overdue for an overhaul in its visual design and code structure.

 Originally named “Smart Campus”, Project Beat was renamed to reflect its purpose to be the ‘heartbeat’ of the SAP campus.
 It started off as a mix between a proof of concept for an experimental framework, as well as a way to create a meaningful space for the SAP employees using the Internet of Things.
 Its goal was to inform the users of campus happenings via implicit user interaction.